 All parts of a funded offer are contingent upon:

 - maintaining satisfactory academic progress in our department and the Graduate School, as outlined on individual program pages.

 - students who are not native speakers of English satisfying the spoken English language proficiency requirement outlined in Memo 15.

 - acceptable outcomes regarding criminal background (if applicable) and sexual misconduct.
-State law requires that the University of Washington obtain the Disclosure of Sexual Misconduct Declaration signed by the candidate.
-(We will contact you directly when the form is needed.)
+State law requires that the University of Washington proceed with the Disclosure of Sexual Misconduct Declaration process.
+(We will contact you directly when this step is needed.)
 The declaration will require you to disclose any substantiated findings of sexual misconduct, to authorize current and past employers to disclose to the UW any sexual misconduct currently being investigated and/or committed by you, and to release current and past employers from any liability.
 If the results of the disclosure are unacceptable, you will not be offered a position at the UW.
 This law is not tied to admission or being a student, it is only a requirement of employment.

 - a student's responsibility to maintain authorization to work.